-Today marks the beginning of the Black History Month.
+Today marks the beginning of Black History Month.
 Growing up this was always the month we learned about Martin Luther King Jr. and the history of slavery in America.
 Occasionally Harriet Tubman was highlighted, but to be honest, nothing was impacting enough that I retained it or it wasn’t discussed.

 I don’t think my experience is unique.
 I grew up in the suburbs of Chicago in a predominately white neighborhood, although by middle school and high school my classes all included students of various races our textbooks didn’t necessarily reflect the faces in the room.